-Gritman Medical Center subscribes to voluntary Standards of Excellence as set forth by the Joint Commission on Accreditation of Healthcare Organizations.
+Gritman Medical Center subscribes to voluntary Standards of Excellence as set forth by the Joint Commission.
 Your comments and constructive concerns will help us in our goal to continually improve the quality of our services.
 Please be assured that your comments will not affect your care at Gritman Medical Center.
 Your feedback is greatly appreciated.

 If you have any further questions, please contact Gritman Medical Center’s Chief Quality Officer at (208) 883-6247.